urbit/urbit.org-reloaded/content/docs/hoon/hoon-school/list-of-numbers.md

 $(count (add 1 count))                                  ::  8
 ```

 As we mentioned in the previous lesson, the easiest way to use such a program is to run it as a _generator_.
 Mount your `%base` desk with `|mount %base` (if you didn't do it before), saving a file in the `base/gen` directory of your ship and commiting these changes `|commit %base` allows you to run it from your ship's Dojo (command line) as a generator.
 Save the above code there as `list.hoon`.

+**Note**: If you're using VS Code on Windows, you might need to manually change
+the line endings from CRLF to LF in the status bar at the bottom.
+Urbit requires
+Unix-style line endings for Hoon files.

 Now you can run it in the Dojo with the command below (remember, without the `>`):

 `> +list 5`